hummingbot/hummingbot/documentation/docs/index.md

 ## What is Hummingbot?
-Hummingbot is open source software that helps you build and run high-frequency market making bots.
+[Hummingbot](https://hummingbot.io) is open source software that helps you build and run high-frequency market making bots on any crypto exchange.

-We recently launched [Liquidity Mining](/liquidity-mining), programs that reward participants for running market making bots and providing liquidity to our partners.

-## How the documentation is organized
+Our business model is to administer [Liquidity Mining](/liquidity-mining) programs, which allow token issuers and exchange source liquidity from anyone running Hummingbot.
+Hummingbot users who choose to participate in Liquidity Mining can earn token rewards for providing liquidity to certain trading pairs.

+## Getting started
+* [FAQ](/faq): Learn about Hummingbot and market making as an algo trading strategy
-* [General](/): For new users.
-Learn about how Hummingbot works, install the software, and quickly start running your first bot
+* [Quickstart](/quickstart): Install Hummingbot and run your first market making bot
+* [Support](/support/troubleshooting): Get help from our 24/7 live support team

-* [User Manual](/manual): For experienced users who want to get the most of Hummingbot
+## For experienced users
-* [Developer Manual](/developers): For developers looking to contribute to Hummingbot or extend its capabilities
-* [Release Notes](/release-notes): New features, bug fixes, and other updates from our bi-weekly releases

-## Get started
-New to Hummingbot?
-Here are some helpful links to get you started!

-* [FAQ](/faq): Answers to frequently asked questions
-* [Quickstart](/quickstart): Guide that walks you through how to install and run Hummingbot
-* [Support](/support/troubleshooting): Troubleshooting, frequently asked support questions, and how to get support
-* [Installation](/installation): How to install Hummingbot via Docker or from source, on a variety of platforms.
+* [Installation](/installation): See how to install Hummingbot in various environments
-* [Operation](/operation/client): How to run and manage your trading bots
-* [Configuration](/operation/configuration): How to configure a trading bot
-* [Connectors](/connectors): Reference for connectors to centralized and decentralized exchanges
-* [Strategies](/strategies): Reference for trading strategies available in Hummingbot
-* [Data Feeds](/feeds): Reference for external data feeds used to fetch real-time conversion rates, along with how to add your own
+* [Liquidity Mining](/liquidity-mining): Learn how you can earn liquidity rewards by market making
-* Utilities: Miscellaneous features such as [logging](/utilities/logging) and the [Telegram integration](/utilities/telegram).
+* Check out advanced features such as [Running multiple bots](/advanced/running-multiple-bots/) and [Telegram integration](/advanced/telegram/).

+## For developers

+Hummingbot is a general open source framework for crypto algorithmic trading.
+See the [Developer Manual](/developers) to learn how to build custom algo trading strategies with Hummingbot

-## Resources
+## More resources
-* [Commands](/commands/client): Quick reference for common commands and keyboard shortcuts
+* [Command Reference](/operation/commands): Quick reference for common commands and keyboard shortcuts
 * [Github](https://github.com/coinalpha/hummingbot): Hummingbot codebase
 * [Youtube](https://www.youtube.com/channel/UCxzzdEnDRbylLMWmaMjywOA)
 * [中文 wiki](https://github.com/coinalpha/hummingbot_chinese): General information about Hummingbot, translated into Mandarin Chinese